Phone calls made from mobiles traditionally use the network of masts you see dotted around the countryside and throughout cities.

-Quite simply, Wi–Fi calling allows you to make phone calls and send text messages over wireless internet networks rather than over the 3G or 4G mobile internet connection that you normally use and which is generated by mobile phone masts.
+Quite simply, Wi–Fi calling allows you to make phone calls and send text messages over wireless internet networks rather than over the 3G or 4G mobile internet connection that you normally use that is generated by mobile phone masts.

 All sorts of Wi-Fi networks are compatible with the service.
-That includes the one you pay your broadband provider for at your home, as well as a public one in a coffee shop, airport or train station.
+That includes the one you pay for at home, as well as public ones in coffee shops, airports and train stations.

 Which networks offer Wi-Fi calling?

 Not all smartphones can make calls over Wi–Fi.
 UK carriers that offer Wi-Fi calling in some form are EE, Vodafone, Three and O2.

 Wi–Fi calling is easy on Vodafone, but you need to follow specific instructions to get it to work.
 Vodafone has a dedicated page to explain how to set it up.

 Vodafone offers this service to pay monthly customers with an iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus or iPhone SE.

 Pay monthly customers with a Samsung Galaxy A5 (2016), S6, S6 Edge, S7 or S7 Edge can also access Wi-Fi calling, but only if the phone was bought directly from Vodafone.